This is the online home of Geocomputation with R, a book on geographic data analysis, visualization and modeling.

 If you see something like the image below, congratulations, it’s worked and you can start exploring Geocomputation with R in a cloud-based environment (while being aware of mybinder.org user guidelines):

-install.packages("remotes") remotes::install_github("geocompr/geocompkg") remotes::install_github("nowosad/spData") remotes::install_github("nowosad/spDataLarge") # During development work on the 2nd edition you may also need dev versions of # other packages to build the book, e.g.: remotes::install_github("rspatial/terra") remotes::install_github("mtennekes/tmap")
+install.packages("remotes") remotes::install_github("geocompr/geocompkg") remotes::install_github("nowosad/spData") remotes::install_github("nowosad/spDataLarge") # During development work on the 2nd edition you may also need dev versions of # other packages to build the book, e.g.,: remotes::install_github("rspatial/terra") remotes::install_github("mtennekes/tmap")

-geocompr folder, you should be able to reproduce the contents with the following command:
+geocompr.Rproj project in RStudio (or opening the folder in another IDE such as VS Code), you should be able to reproduce the contents with the following command:

 If you find the book useful, please support it by: